The Lure of American Freshwater Pearls: Revisiting the Latendresse Family

 John Latendresse is called the Picasso of pearls because he used different shapes of beads in the mussels and cultured his unique fancy-shaped pearls.
 The culturing technique John used bridged the techniques used by the Japanese and the Chinese.
 He had plenty of resources to produce his own beads from the same species of mussels used to culture pearls.

 John also started with culturing blister pearls, the simplest among all shapes to grow.
 He admitted that perfectly round pearls are the hardest to culture.
-He then opened the door to a completely new category of cultured pearls by inserting different shapes of beads into the molluscs, which involved technical difficulties.
+He then opened the door to a completely new category of cultured pearls by inserting different shapes of beads into the mollusks, which involved technical difficulties.
 The fancy-shaped beads usually have some sharp corners and edges in comparison to round or flat beads.
-This increased the rejection rate and the mortality rate of the molluscs.
+This increased the rejection rate and the mortality rate of the mollusks.
 Special skills and care were taken to culture these pearls.

 Shapes of American cultured pearl varieties include the Domé Pearl (cultured blister pearl) and fancy-shaped cultured pearls.
-Fancy shapes include the coin, rectangular, triangular, cabochon, marquise, teardrop and navette.
+Fancy shapes include the coin, rectangular, triangular, cabochon, marquise, teardrop, and navette.
 Some of the deep lavender cultured blister pearls from the pink heelsplitter mussel are spectacular.
 Many of these shapes are so unique that they can be used as an indicator for pearl identification.

 American cultured pearls have a wide size range, from 1 to 2 mm up to 30 mm.
 The coin-shaped pearls are usually 10 to 15 mm, and the navette shapes 10 to 30 mm.
 To better control the quality, the blister pearls were cultured for at least 18 months to two years, and the fancy-shaped pearls from three to five years.
 A period of three years can generally guarantee 2 mm of nacre.